Daily Fees

 | 20 Apr 2024 | $81.1M | 73.8% |

-07For an investor.
-The fee share is the cleanest live read of Bitcoin’s security-budget thesis.
-A long-run trend toward higher steady-state fees would confirm the thesis that fee revenue can carry security through to 2140; a flat or declining trend in calm periods would invalidate it.
-The chart to date supports neither thesis cleanly — event spikes are real but transient, and the calm-period floor has not lifted materially across the last three cycles.
-Pair with daily issuance to see the subsidy half of the equation.
+If you hold for the security-budget thesis, the fee share is the cleanest live read.
+A long-run drift toward higher steady-state fees would confirm that fee revenue can carry security through to 2140; a flat or declining calm-period floor would undercut it.
+The chart to date supports neither cleanly — event spikes are real but transient, and the quiet-period floor has not lifted materially across the last three cycles.
+Pair it with daily issuance to watch the subsidy half of the equation step down.

-For a Bitcoin miner or operator.
-The 7-day SMA is the planning number.
-Sustained Active or Congested regimes change the marginal economics of hash-rate deployment; sustained Quiescent regimes squeeze marginal operators and show up in the hash-ribbon capitulation read.
-The four regimes correspond loosely to four operating stances: defensive (Quiescent), neutral (Active), opportunistic (Congested), and exceptional (Eruption).
+If you run hash rate, the 7-day SMA is the planning number.
+Sustained Active or Congested regimes change the marginal economics of deployment; sustained Quiescent regimes squeeze marginal operators and show up first in the hash-ribbon capitulation read.
+The four regimes map loosely to four operating stances: defensive (Quiescent), neutral (Active), opportunistic (Congested), and exceptional (Eruption).

 Frequently asked